 However, the ICO won’t get involved in compensating you for any suffering a breach might have caused.
 That is why we’ve written this guide about making dentist data breach claims.

 It is important to point out that data breach claims generally have a 6-year time limit.
 However, you may wish to confirm that with one of our advisors.
-That’s because, in specific cases involving human rights breaches, you could only get one year to claim.
+That’s because, in specific cases involving public bodies, such as a school data breach, an HMRC data breach or an NHS data breach, you could only get one year to claim.

 Examples Of Personal Data A Dentist Could Hold About You